 Supporting Autistic Students

-With increasing numbers of Autistic students identified in mainstream schools, we need to adjust our approach to allow for neurodiverse thinking, communication and interaction styles in the classroom and playground.
-It's also highly beneficial to consider ways in which you can reduce sensory overload and allow students to move around and be more comfortable.
+With increasing numbers of Autistic students identified in mainstream schools, we need to adjust our approach to allow for neurodiverse thinking, social communication and play styles in the classroom and playground.

-Through this 10-part workshop series we will discuss neurodiversity affirming approaches to learning that can increase engagement and reduce anxiety and burnout among Autistic students.
+We will discuss how neurodiversity affirming approaches to learning can increase engagement, and reduce anxiety and burnout among Autistic students.
+We will consider ways we can reduce sensory overload and allow students to move around and be more comfortable in our classroom.

-Emphasis is placed on understanding how Autistic students perceive the world differently, and how this impacts on their engagement at school.
+Emphasis is placed on understanding how Autistic students perceive the world differently, and how this impacts on their engagement and learning at school.

-- Teachers and teacher aides who want to learn and share practical strategies which benefit Autistic students in the classroom and the playground.
+- Teachers and teacher aides who want to learn practical strategies to support Autistic students in the classroom and the playground.

-- Psychologists, speech pathologists and occupational therapists who are interested in practical strategies for their Autistic clients are also very welcome to attend.
+- Psychologists, speech pathologists, occupational therapists and other allied health professionals who are interested in strategies for supporting their Autistic clients, particularly in school settings, but also in clinic and community settings.

 - Causes of Autism and why we don't need a cure